While your website showcases different products, a sales funnel focuses on a select few.

 Investing time in designing pages that look professional and polished will be very rewarding in the longer run.

-Creating a Sales Funnel in WordPress with WooFunnels is a very easy process.
+Creating a WordPress Sales Funnel with WooFunnels is a very easy process.

 In 5 easy steps, you can have your very own sales funnel to roll out in the market.

-Add a new funnel by clicking on the "Add New" button to begin.
+Add a new WordPress sales funnel by clicking on the "Add New" button.

 A number of pre-built templates are presented to you to choose from.
 These templates are further divided into Sales and Opt-in.